ibm-cloud-docs/discovery-data/collection-types.md

 - Postgres: 9.6, 10, 11

 Only documents supported by {{site.data.keyword.discoveryshort}} are crawled; all others are ignored.
-{: shortdesc}

 #### Copying Database JAR files
 {: #copydatabasefiles}

+1. Download the JAR files for the JDBC driver library from the database server or vendor's website.

-1. Copy the Oracle DB, Postgres, MSSQL, Db2, or JDBC .jar files that are associated with the database that you want to crawl.
-See the following list for the .jar files that are associated with each database:
+    The following files are associated with each database:

-   - Db2 - `db2jcc4.jar`
+    - Db2: `db2jcc4.jar`
-   - Oracle - `ojdbc8.jar`
+    - Oracle: `ojdbc8.jar`
-   - SQL Server - `mssql-jdbc-7.2.2.jre8.jar`
+    - SQL Server: `mssql-jdbc-7.2.2.jre8.jar`
-   - Postgresql - `postgresql-42.2.6.jar`
+    - Postgresql: `postgresql-42.2.6.jar`
-1. Compress the .jar files into a .zip file.
-If you have a JDBC driver that has one .jar file, you do not need to compress the .jar file into a .zip file; simply upload the .jar file in {{site.data.keyword.discoveryshort}}.
+1. Compress the JAR files into a single ZIP file.

+    If you have a JDBC driver that has only one JAR file, skip this step.

+When you set up the database data source, you are asked to specify the JDBC driver classpath.
+Specify the directory where you store this JAR or ZIP file so that {{site.data.keyword.discoveryshort}} can upload it.

 #### Configuring a Database collection
 {: #configuredatabase}